What is small cell lung cancer (SCLC)?

 Immunotherapy is a type of therapy that increases the natural ability of the patient's immune system to fight cancer.
 Instead of trying to stop or kill the patient's cancer cells directly, as most other cancer treatments do, immunotherapy trains the patient's own natural immune system to recognize cancer cells and selectively target and kill them.19

-The U.S. Food and Drug Administration (FDA) has approved two immunotherapy drugs for the treatment of patients with metastatic (extensive-stage or stage IV) SCLC under various conditions
+The U.S. Food and Drug Administration (FDA) has approved two immunotherapy drugs for the treatment of patients with metastatic (extensive-stage or stage IV) SCLC under various conditions.
+In 2024 a new type of immunotherapy called tarlatamab-dlle (ImdelltraTM) was approved by the FDA for the treatment of recurrent SCLC.

 Finding a clinical trial that is right for you